kunalbagdare/splitwise/README.md

 ### Emailing Service -
 - Celery task sends an email everytime an expense is added.
-- Redbeat sends a weekly email via Celery task to users with their respective amount dues.
+- Celery scheduler sends a weekly email via Celery task to users with their respective amount dues.